 Set the vnc password using "sudo vncpasswd -system"

 Connect to the RPi using TightVNC Viewer or similar.
 Using the RPi's browser, download the desired Linux version of JMRI from JMRI.org, and extract it to /home/pi/JMRI on the RPi.
 Start a terminal session, and run ~/JMRI/PanelPro.
 Set WiThrottle to autostart on port 12090 (default), and the JMRI Web Server to autostart on port 12080 (default).
-Set up connections as needed, saving profiles for several popular hardware connections: PR3, LocoBuffer-USB, NCE Serial, NCE USB, SPROG or DCC++.
+Set the User Files location to /home/pi/JMRI_UserFiles.
+Set up connections as needed, saving profiles for several popular hardware connections: PR3, LocoBuffer-USB, NCE Serial, NCE USB, SPROG, EasyDCC Serial, MERG USB or DCC++.
+Each has a unique "railroad name", which is shown as the Discovered Server name, this is useful for verifying your connection.

 To load PanelPro at desktop startup, I ran: